ZhimaoLin/chatbot/README.md

-# chatbot
+# Chatbot

-An AI chat bot using PyTorch.
+An AI chatbot using PyTorch.
 ![Demo](./Demo.jpg)

 ## How to run the code